Mbed-TLS/mbedtls/README.rst

   Same as ASan but slower, with debug information, better stack traces and origin tracking.
 - Check.
-  This activates the compiler warnings that depend on optimisation and treats all warnings as errors.
+  This activates the compiler warnings that depend on optimization and treats all warnings as errors.

 Switching build modes in CMake is simple.
 For debug mode, enter at the command line: